 Base yourself along highway 163 at the border of the two states.
 There’s a little town called Oljato-Monument Valley that isn’t much more than a shop and a few places to stay.
 The entire region is located in Navajo Nation.
 While technically part of Arizona and Utah, Navajo Nation enjoys self-governing rights.
 This area is sacred to the Navajo people, and their laws and customs should be respected while on their land.

 The main sights can be seen in one day.
-For a more intimate experience, stay a few nights and watch the sunrise over the red desert floor.
+For a more intimate experience, watch the sunrise over the red desert floor for a few nights.
 No road trip through the American Southwest is complete without a stop in Monument Valley!

 Zion National Park, Utah